 Should the complaint be serious the relevant Vice-Headteacher should be in attendance.
 TheHeadteacher would in all circumstances require the matter to have been fully discussed with the Vice-Headteacher before becoming involved.

 A member of staff will usually write notes during the meeting.
 Parents/carers can ask for a copy of these notes.

 STAGE TWO: FORMAL COMPLAINT

-There are three formal stages and these should be used if a matter is so serious that the Vice-Principal is unable to resolve the complaint satisfactorily:
+There are three formal stages and these should be used if a matter is so serious that the Vice-Headteacher is unable to resolve the complaint satisfactorily: